Fatma Latıfoglu

 is an important organ that is a responsible for pumping blood whole body, and

-so cardiac diseases are critically important all over the world
+so cardiac diseases are critically important all over the world.
+Pericardial fluid (PF) and its component are

 important for diagnosis and treatment for heart disease.
 In literature, PF has